albystack/medistim-visualizer/README.md

 - Node.js (v16 or higher)
 - npm or yarn
 - Expo CLI
-- iOS Simulator (Mac only) or Android Emulator
+- Android emulator (used in this project), can also use IOS emulator

 ### Installation